Life is like a wheel. Sometimes you're up and other times you're down. But sometimes, just when you're down, you get a flat.

 It was, as they say, a good one.
 No arms flinged across the face, no harsh words exchanged, no voices were raised.
 Good.

 We met again weeks after, in a party.
 We talked in between bouts of me entertaining my guests.
 Everything was swell and splendid.
 The night eneded.
 A hug at her door.
-We were both smiling as we said good night that night.
+We were both smiling as we said good night.

 "It was fun growing up with you."